Pastures of Plenty

 "Pastures of Plenty" is a 1941 composition by Woody Guthrie.
 Describing the travails and dignity of migrant workers in North America, it is evocative of the world described in John Steinbeck's The Grapes of Wrath.
-The tune is based on the ballad "Pretty Polly", a traditional English-language folk song from the British Isles that was also well known in the Appalachian region of North America.
+The tune is based on the ballad "Pretty Polly", a traditional English-language folk song from the British Isles that was also well known in the Appalachian region of North America; and/or on the tune to Nottamun Town.

+"Pastures of Plenty" was also the title of a book about Guthrie by Dave Marsh, including material written by Woody Guthrie, Pastures of Plenty: A Self-Portrait, published in 1990.

+The tune may have been borrowed by Bob Dylan for his 1963 song "Masters of War" on the album The Freewheelin' Bob Dylan, even though some say that Dylan borrowed directly from the older song Nottmun Town.